yeasy/learning_pickleball/04_dink_en.md

 ## What is Dink

 Dink refers to the action of placing the ball in the opponent's NVZ area in front of the net.
-Usually the arc is flat, the net is not high (a ball height is good), and it falls into the front half of the opponent's NVZ area or near the area line.
+Usually the trajectory is flat, which goes over the net in a low position (within a ball height is good), and it falls into the front half of the opponent's NVZ area or near the area line.

 Dink is often used in doubles events.
 According to the target area, it can be roughly divided into the following three types:

 * Straight ball: Straight ball is to put the ball into the opponent's area that you are facing.
 For example, stand on your left hemisphere and place the ball in your opponent's right half.
 Straight balls are usually easier to control, but tend to have a higher or farther trajectory, making it easier for the opponent to handle;
-* Slash Ball: A Slash Ball is when the ball is dropped into the opposing opponent's area.
-For example, stand on the left hemisphere and place the ball in the opponent's left half.
-The slash ball has a longer distance.
+* Cross-court ball: A cross-court Ball is when the ball is dropped into the opposing opponent's area.
+For example, stand on the left hemisphere and place the ball into the opponent's left half court.
+The cross-court ball has a longer distance.
 It is not easy to intercept because it passes through the middle of the net, and it has a certain angle after landing, which makes it more difficult for the opponent to deal with.
 * Middle ball: The middle ball refers to placing the ball in the space between the two opponents.
 Since both of them can catch the ball, it will cause some trouble to judge in time.

 ## When to use Dink